 His 58th Senate District covers all of Chemung, Schuyler, Steuben and Yates counties, and a portion of Tompkins County (the city and town of Ithaca, and the towns of Enfield, Newfield and Ulysses).

 [In the above photo, Senator O’Mara takes his Oath of Office in the historic Senate chamber on Tuesday, January 5, 2011.
 The senator’s wife, Marilyn, holds the Bible and they're joined by their three children (from front to back), Catherine, Thomas, and Caroline.
 The oath was administered by New York State Chief Judge Jonathan Lippman.]

 At the beginning of the 2014 legislative session, Senator O'Mara was reappointed chairman of the Senate Standing Committee on Elections.
-In addition to his chairmanship, Senator O'Mara was appointed to serve as a member on the following 10 Senate committees: Agriculture; Banks; Codes; Energy and Telecommunications; Environmental Conservation; Finance; Insurance; Investigations and Government Operations; Judiciary; and Transportation.
+In addition to his chairmanship, the senator also serve as a member on the following 10 Senate committees: Agriculture; Banks; Codes; Energy and Telecommunications; Environmental Conservation; Finance; Insurance; Investigations and Government Operations; Judiciary; and Transportation.
 He has also been named as one of five state senators serving on the joint, bipartisan Legislative Commission on the Development of Rural Resources, and as a member of the Senate Task Force on Heroin and Opioid Addiction; Lyme and Tick-borne Diseases; and Workforce Development.

 Prior to his Senate election, he represented the 137th Assembly District.
 He was first elected to the Assembly in 2004 and represented Chemung and Schuyler counties as well as part of Tioga County for three consecutive, two-year terms.
 He was named Assistant Minority Leader Pro Tempore for the 2010 legislative session, the third-highest ranking position in the Assembly Republican legislative conference.
 In addition to his leadership role, he also served as a member of the Assembly Committees on Ways and Means, Energy, Banks, Ethics and Guidance, Judiciary and Tourism.
 As the ranking member on the Assembly Energy Committee, he worked to provide lower cost, more competitively priced energy for residents and businesses in New York State, while encouraging conservation efforts and fostering the use of renewable and clean energy.